XiovV/dokkup/README.md

   - [Stop](#stop-a-job)
   - [Remove/purge](#removepurge-a-job)
 - [Show job status](#show-job-status)

+# Documentation
+More detailed documentation can be found [here](https://xiovv.github.io/dokkup).
+However, this README will suffice if you're just getting started.

 # Setup
 dokkup consists of two parts: the agent and the CLI tool: